Amin-0-1/iNNews/README.md

 # Features
-* it shows up a bunch of latest and updated news with the pagination for better performance and very neat user interface
+* it shows up a bunch of latest and updated news with the pagination for better performance and a very neat user interface
 * it shows the details for every and each news item
 * it gives you the ability to search for whatever you want
-* you can also navigate throught the source of the news itself
+* you can also navigate through the source of the news itself

 # 3<sup>rd</sup> parties libraries and tools
 * Xcode